val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 Our first priority is always protecting user data, and we also don’t want to disrupt our users with breaking changes or downtime.

-In the end, this duality of permissions was too confusing, and the Run API resulted in a way to run vals that might not be aligned with the original intent of the author.
-We decided to immediately deprecate the `/run` endpoint going forward, and we allow-listed the vals that depend on it so that they can still be executed using that API, to avoid disrupting the users that rely on them.
+In the end, this duality of permissions was too confusing.
+The Run API resulted in a way to run vals that might not be aligned with the original intent of the author.
+We decided to immediately deprecate the `/run` endpoint going forward.
+We allow-listed the vals that depend on it to keep them working.

-If your val depends on the Run API, and has been used in the last 10 days, we emailed you and updated its type to “RPC”, that means it’s allow-listed for the Run API.
-It’s not possible to create new “RPC” vals, so if you accidentally change it, you won’t be able to change it back.
-Reach out to us if you need one of your vals to be set to “RPC”
+If you used the Run API in the last few days, we sent you an email with more information.
+If your val is allow-listed, it will show up as the new "RPC" type.
+It’s not possible to create new “RPC” vals.
+If you accidentally change the type out of "RPC", you won’t be able to change it back.
+Reach out to us if you need to allow-list one of your vals.

-In theory, the “RPC” type would allow us to keep the Run API running indefinitely, and we wouldn’t even need to fully deprecate it.
-But if you want an API, we have a much better way of building one, and you could even build your own `/run` endpoint on top of it:
+In theory, the “RPC” type would allow us to keep the Run API running indefinitely.
+We wouldn’t even need to fully deprecate it.
+But if you want an API, we have a much better way of building one.
+You could even build your own `/run` endpoint on top of it:

 # APIs on Val Town